MrReasonable/jira-analyzer/.github/WORKFLOWS.md

 - **Frontend Coverage:**
   - Runs frontend tests with coverage reporting
-  - Uploads the coverage report to Codecov
+  - Uploads the coverage report to Coveralls

 - **Backend Coverage:**
   - Runs backend tests with coverage reporting
-  - Uploads the coverage report to Codecov
+  - Uploads the coverage report to Coveralls

 ## Dependabot Configuration